 'That particular individuals have been born again on earth, perhaps by displacing the soul destined for the new born baby in their eagerness to return to incarnation.'
-Il importantly, the boy in question seems to have continued his life as completely the same person he had been previously, rather than someone from another time/culture/gender/social class etc, as is common in most cases claimed to be of reincarnation.
+II

 However, as this case is highly unusual, it follows therefore that only a very tiny amount of persons can be involved in such a scenario.
 However, as Webster then asks, if humanity in its entirety is not affected, surely the 'law of Karma' is seriously compromised?